semgrep/semgrep-docs/docs/integrating.md

 * Link to [semgrep.dev/login](https://semgrep.dev/login) to allow users to get an API token to pass to Semgrep so they can access the Pro Engine and rules.
 * Set `SEMGREP_INTEGRATION_NAME` in your environment to your domain name (for example, "xyz.com").
 This helps us reproduce and debug issues with Semgrep in your environment.
 * Don't integrate `semgrep scan` in a CI setup.
 Instead use `semgrep ci`, which has diff-awareness built-in and is designed to be easy to integrate into dozens of CI environments.
 It's also much faster.
-* We require enabling metrics (`--metrics=on`) by default, which lets Semgrep prioritize languages and technologies to improve speed and accuracy on.
+* Enable metrics (`--metrics=on`) by default, which lets the Semgrep team prioritize languages and technologies to improve speed and accuracy.
 * Contribute new public rules back to the [semgrep-rules repository](https://github.com/returntocorp/semgrep-rules).
 This helps us avoid community fragmentation and will automatically pull your rule into the searchable registry on semgrep.dev; plus Semgrep will maintain it for you!

 For more information about licensing, please refer to [this section](licensing.md) in our documentation.
 If you have additional questions, you can email us at [partners@semgrep.com](mailto:partners@semgrep.com).